 Originally from Columbia, Mo., Jackie Lordo has performed throughout the United States and Europe, as well as on professional recordings with the Tennessee Tech Tuba Ensemble and King's Brass.
-In addition to solo performances, Prof. Lordo performs with the University of Missouri Tuba-Euphonium Ensemble and the Harmonium Brass Quintet, which performed at the Missouri Music Educators Association 75th anniversary conference in January 2013.
+In addition to solo performances, Dr. Lordo performs with the Harmonium Brass Quintet, which performed at the Missouri Music Educators Association 75th anniversary conference in January 2013.

-Prof. Lordo is an educator and clinician, having worked with students of all ages throughout the Midwest and South.
-Previously, Prof. Lordo presented a clinic on practice techniques at the 2011 Great Plains Regional Tuba Euphonium Conference.
-Currently, Prof. Lordo teaches applied low brass and online music appreciation at Central Methodist University, and applied low brass and brass techniques at the University of Missouri.
+Dr. Lordo is an educator and clinician, having worked with students of all ages throughout the Midwest and South.
+Dr. Lordo has presented clinics at regional conferences throughout the Midwest.
+This year, Dr. Lordo will be presenting at Missouri Music Educators Association and the NAfME Music Research and Teacher Education National Conference.
+Currently, Dr. Lordo teaches applied low brass and online music appreciation at Central Methodist University.

 Dr. Lordo earned a Bachelor of Music in Music Education from Tennessee Technological University, a Master’s of Performance from the University of Texas at Austin, and a PhD in Learning, Teaching, and Curriculum (Music Education) at the University of Missouri.
 Her teachers include Dr. Angelo Manzo, Dr. Tim Howe, Steven Bryant, R. Winston Morris, and Dean Somerville.